It’s one of the most frustrating situations to be in with a website.

 How to Fix It

-Building trust and credibility with your target audience take time and diligence, but there are indicators that you can offer newcomers to your website to help speed up that process.
+Building trust and credibility with your visitors takes time, but there are signals you can offer newcomers to your website to help speed up that process.

 How to Fix It

-- Provide contact information for visitors to reach out with questions.
+- Provide contact information for visitors to reach out with questions